 Choosing a deaf-friendly school in Scotland

-In Scotland, your local council decides where your child goes to school based on your ‘catchment area’ (which is an area around a single school).
-Find out about your catchment area from mygov.scot.
+In Scotland, your council is your local education authority and decides where your child will go to school based on your catchment area (an area around a single school).
+Find out about your catchment area.

 You have a right to request a place at a school outside of your catchment area.
 Education authorities must grant your request unless there are no places available or there are other special circumstances.